 IMMEX Program: A Comprehensive Guide

-Manufacturing in Mexico has seen a huge rise in popularity in the last 20 years, thanks in part to the economy’s growing globalization and the introduction of the USMCA (formerly known as NAFTA).
+Manufacturing in Mexico has seen a massive rise in popularity in the last 20 years, thanks in part to the economy’s growing globalization and the introduction of the USMCA (formerly known as NAFTA).

-Mexico’s introduction of the maquiladora program, and its contribution of high-quality manufacturing operations at a lower cost, have made it a primary source for manufacturing in a variety of industries, including electronics, aerospace and automotive.
+Mexico’s maquiladora program (now the IMMEX program) and its contribution of high-quality manufacturing operations at a lower cost have made the country a primary source for manufacturing in a variety of sectors, including electronics, aerospace, medical devices, and the automotive industry.
+Mexico is also increasingly recognized for its role in innovation and product development, not just assembly, as companies leverage the local talent pool for engineering and design.

 What Are Maquiladoras?

-The IMMEX program, formally known as the IMMEX maquiladora program, allows foreign manufacturers to import raw materials and components into Mexico, tax and duty free, under the condition that 100% of all finished goods will be exported out of Mexico within a government-mandated time frame.
+The IMMEX program, formally known as the maquiladora program, allows foreign manufacturers to import raw materials and components into Mexico, tax- and duty-free, under the condition that 100% of all finished goods will be exported out of Mexico within a government-mandated time frame.

 Product production line